How to Maintain Safe Lid Usage During Operation

 - Cooking Phase

-Wear protective clothing, including thick gloves, an apron, and closed-toe shoes.
+Wear protective clothing when it comes to handling the units, including thick gloves, an apron, and closed-toe shoes.
 Also, for handling purposes, use long-handled tools.

 Monitor lid position as a must for better safety.
-It’s highly recommended to close or partially close once flames settle to maintain heat.
+It’s highly recommended to close or partially close once flames settle.
+Why this process is essential is that it will help maintain heat.
 However, take care not to seal during the active flame phase.
 This is what helps prevent overpressure and component damage.

 Control airflow in the process.
-Make sure to adjust vents or gas valves, as that’s what helps with maintaining temperature and reducing flare-ups.
+Make sure to adjust vents or gas valves and this is a suggested approach to help maintain temperature and reducing flare-ups.

 Avoid overloading, and so for this, take care to leave space between skewers/bread for even cooking and reduce fire hazards.